fbpx

 Have you ever had an issue to deal with and could not come up with a solution, then go to bed and sleep and awake with the answer fully formed in your mind?
 This is the power of the Subconscious Mind.
 We can make more informed and aligned decisions by understanding and harnessing its power.

-The Subconscious and Habit Formation:
+The Subconscious and Habit Formation

 Positive and negative habits and behaviours are deeply rooted in the subconscious mind.
 Through repetition, affirmation and reinforcement, behaviours become automated, requiring little or no conscious effort.
 This is why breaking an old habit or forming new ones can be so challenging.
 By reprogramming our subconscious mind, we can actively cultivate positive habits and allow those that no longer serve us, to dissolve away.

-Accessing the Subconscious and Unconscious Mind:
+Accessing the Subconscious and Unconscious Mind

 While the subconscious mind remains inaccessible and the Unconscious mind remains hidden, some techniques and practices allow us to access and tap into its vast resources.
 Practices such as meditation, hypnosis, and visualisation can help distract and quiet the ever-censoring and guarding conscious mind and facilitate a deeper connection with our subconscious.
-Through these practices, we can access our past and our inner wisdom, unlock hidden potentials, and initiate positive transformations, as well as connect with the Matrix, where we find a connection with the Source.
+Through these practices, we can access our past and our inner wisdom, unlock hidden potentials, initiate positive transformations, and connect with the Matrix, where we find a connection with the Source.

-Reprogramming the Subconscious Mind:
+Reprogramming the Subconscious Mind

 To harness the power of the subconscious mind, we can actively reprogram it with new beliefs and patterns.
 By consciously replacing limiting beliefs with empowering ones, we can reshape our self-perception and unleash our full potential.
 Affirmations, visualisation, and subconscious reprogramming techniques can aid in this process, allowing us to create lasting changes and align our subconscious with our conscious.